-The components of the term structure of welfare costs are volatile and countercyclical.
-Since excess returns are forecastable, the cost of uncertainty varies over time.
-The cost of short-run cash flow uncertainty is substantial at some junctures of the business cycle.
-Figure 2d plots the estimated time series of the term structure of the welfare cost of uncertainty over time.
-The cost of uncertainty rises dramatically to 2-4 percent during the dot-com crash and the period immediately preceding the early 2000s recession as well as during the most recent recession.
+of short-run cash flow uncertainty is substantial at some junctures of the business cycle.
+Figure 2d plots the estimated time series of the term structure of the welfare cost of fluctuations over time.
+The cost of fluctuations rises dramatically to 2-4 percent during the dot-com crash and the period immediately preceding the early 2000s recession as well as during the Great Recession.
 Moreover, the premium to hedge uncertainty six months out is considerably larger than the premium to hedge longer-run uncertainty.
 The estimated term structure remains downward-sloping during the downturns, whereas it appears considerably flatter and even upward-sloping in normal times.